sensu/sensu-docs/content/sensu-go/5.16/guides/contact-routing.md

     - no_contacts(event)' | sensuctl create
 {{< /highlight >}}

-You can run `sensuctl filter list --format yaml` to confirm that the filters are ready to use.
+Run `sensuctl filter list --format yaml` to confirm that the filters are ready to use.

 ### 3. Create a handler for each contact

-With our contact filters in place, we'll create a handler for each contact: ops, dev, and fallback.
+With your contact filters in place, you can create a handler for each contact: ops, dev, and fallback.
-If you haven't already, add the [Slack handler asset][8] to Sensu using sensuctl:
+If you haven't already, add the [Slack handler asset][8] to Sensu with sensuctl:

 {{< highlight shell >}}
 curl https://bonsai.sensu.io/release_assets/sensu/sensu-slack-handler/1.0.3/linux/amd64/download \
 | sensuctl create
 {{< /highlight >}}

-In each handler definition, we'll specify:
+In each handler definition, specify:

-- a unique name: `slack_ops`, `slack_dev`, or `slack_fallback`
+- A unique name: `slack_ops`, `slack_dev`, or `slack_fallback`
-- a customized command with the contact's preferred Slack channel
+- A customized command with the contact's preferred Slack channel
-- the contact filter
+- The contact filter
-- the built-in `is_incident` and `not_silenced` filters to reduce noise and enable silences
+- The built-in `is_incident` and `not_silenced` filters to reduce noise and enable silences
-- an environment variable containing your Slack webhook URL
+- An environment variable that contains your Slack webhook URL
-- the `sensu-slack-handler` runtime asset
+- The `sensu-slack-handler` runtime asset

-To create the `slack_ops`, `slack_dev`, and `slack_fallback` handlers, edit and run:
+To create the `slack_ops`, `slack_dev`, and `slack_fallback` handlers, edit and run this example:

 {{< highlight shell >}}
 # Edit before running: